jonassode/Alpha-Frontiers-Hexarealm/README.md

 The solution Alpha Frontiers Hexarealm

 # Goal
+The goal is that when you are playing Hexarealm it feels like a consistent sci-fi experience

+Aligning with the style and colour scheme with Fantasyhex where it makes sense, and not where it doesn't

+At the moment I'm not planning on upscaling anything that does work, like resource tiles, but we'll see in the future.

+# Process
-I'm going to start with all the terrain tiles as that'll make the most difference.
+I'm going to start with the terrain tiles as that'll make the most difference.

 And with any buildings that look out of place

-# Process
 The plan is to where possible take the tiles from Unciv and restyle them using the colour schemes from Alpha Frontiers Fantasyhex

 # Progress
-Desert Tiles - In progress
+- Desert Tiles - In progress
-Plain - Not started
+- Plain - Not started
-Grasslands - Not Started
+- Grasslands - Not Started
+- Mycelin - Not started
+- Miasma - Not started

 Anything else - Not started